crustio/crust-wiki/website/translated_docs/zh-CN/build-ipfs-web3-auth-gateway.md

 ### 3. With Moonriver

-Moonriver is fully compatiable with the Ethereum, you can just follow same steps with the Ethereum.
+Moonriver is fully compatiable with the Ethereum, you can just follow the same steps with the Ethereum.

 #### Get `PubKey`